sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/pg_replication.md

 ### Add credentials

-1. In the `.dlt` folder, there's a file called `secrets.toml`.
+1. In the `.data_load_tool` folder, there's a file called `secrets.toml`.
 It's where you store sensitive information securely, like access tokens.
 Keep this file safe.

    Here's what the `secrets.toml` looks like: